Troy Thompson (politician)

-Troy Joseph Thompson (formerly Birnbrauer; born c.
-1971) was an Australian politician formerly served as mayor of Townsville, a local government area in Queensland, Australia.
-He was elected at the 2024 Townsville City Council election, defeating long-standing incumbent Jenny Hill.
+Troy Joseph Thompson (born 15 January 1971) is an Australian politician who served as the mayor of Townsville, a local government area in Queensland, from March 2024 until September 2025.

-On 21 November 2024, Thompson was suspended by the Queensland Government for 12 months with full pay.
-He resigned on Friday 26 September 2025.
+Thompson was elected at the 2024 local elections, defeating long-standing incumbent Jenny Hill.
+On 21 November 2024, he was suspended by the Queensland Government for 12 months with full pay.
+He resigned as mayor on 26 September 2025 and was unsuccessful in recontesting the position at a by-election two months later.

 Political career

 Thompson was preselected as the One Nation candidate for Thuringowa at the 2020 Queensland state election, but was disendorsed because he did not disclose his legal name and directorship in a supply chain management company that went insolvent in 2017.

 Thompson is banned from entering the Queensland Parliament House as of 2021.

 In early 2024, Thompson announced his candidacy for mayor of Townsville at the upcoming Townsville local government election, running against 12-year incumbent Jenny Hill.
 On 27 March 2024, more than a week after the election, Hill conceded to Thompson.

 In May 2024, after an interview with A Current Affair, Thompson was referred to the State's Crime and Corruption Commission regarding his military service history.
 In early June 2024, the Townsville City Council passed a vote of no confidence in Thompson.
 All of the councillors present at the sitting unilaterally passed the motion.
 He continued to serve in the council and disregarded continued calls for his resignation.
 In September 2025, the Office of the Independent Assessor reported he breached the code of conduct for sending a 2024 e-mail when seeking funding for legal advice.
-The council then reviewing the report.
+The council then reviewed the report.

 On Friday 26 September 2025 Thompson had resigned, indicated he would contest a by-election, and stated "attempts to oust him amounted to government overreach and political interference".
 After the Saturday 15 November 2025 City of Townsville mayoral by-election, Nick Dametto received 61.6% of the vote, with Thompson coming fifth at 4.8% of the vote (or 2080 persons).

+The Crime and Corruption Commission report of late November 2025 found the former mayor was never a Special Air Service Regiment member, that health claims of oesophageal cancer were unfounded, nor had the indicated university degrees.
+The report recommended laws with sanctions for candidates providing false information.